Rotters, catwalks and Arndale roof living - a pictorial snapshot of Greater Manchester in the eighties

 He probably wasn’t excited about his surname, but I was.
-It amused me that his initials were GG and it amused me he’d come such a long way.
+It amused me that his initials were GG or even Gee Gee and it amused me he’d come such a long way but not on a horse.
 We’d struck up conversation between songs by the Railway Children (I think), a Factory Records-signed band.
 We were both stuck to a beery floor in the Boardwalk club on Little Peter Street and I was slugging on a pint of disastrously bad lager.
-We were two of roughly fifteen people in the club not on ecstasy.
+We were two of roughly five people in the club who weren't on ecstasy.

 Greg was holding a carrier bag packed with vinyl, maybe ten albums, from assorted Manchester bands.
 He was older than me by about five years and was sporting an outrageous pair of flared trousers on skinny legs.
 He’d flown over from Montreal because of the music, particularly that emanating chaotically from Happy Mondays.

 He had come because he wanted to be part of the Madchester moment.
 “It’s so real,” he gushed, “the music coming out of here makes it the best scene in the world.”

 It was a wonderful time to be in a city which seemed at the centre of things.

 I didn’t know about that, but I did know that I’d just returned from teaching English in Madrid where there’d been a club called El Sitio which reserved Thursday nights exclusively for music from Manchester.
 This included not just the Madchester groups but bands such as The Smiths, James, The Fall, Joy Division, New Order and even Simply Red.